In this guide, we walk you through the steps to set up and run WireGuard® on a router.

 From the Network drop-down menu, click on Firewall.

-Click on Edit the lan zone and set "Allow forward to destination zones" to WGZONE:WGINTERFACE" and also check that your settings matches the picture below.
+Click on Edit the lan zone and set "Allow forward to destination zones" to WGZONE:WGINTERFACE" as the only option under allowed destinations.

 DHCP and DNS settings

 Under Network go to the DHCP and DNS settings.

 If you have other routers in the network that use the IPs 192.168.0.1 or 192.168.1.1 then you can change the IP of the WireGuard router so they don't conflict.

 Navigate to Network → Interfaces → LAN (click edit) and make the following changes: